mozaik-association/mozaik/docs/Petition_module.md

 The petition module is a non-existent module in the Odoo standard.
 It allows to manage de petitons of the orgnaisations in the back office.
 It will provide access to :

-- The genral information of the petiton
+- The general information of the petiton
 - The list of milestones
 - Automated communications
 - The list of questions